 If you deliberately develop some bad ideas, it removes that pressure.
-Once you get started, you’ll find that a few good ideas sneak through in the book.
+Once you get started, you’ll find a few good ideas in the book.
 This is called Developing Your Idea Muscle, but it references the theory that everything is a rap.

 5. To-do list

-The important lesson is asking yourself whether you’re on the offense or the defense.
-An email is a great example because your inbox is a to-do list to which anybody can add an action item.
+The important lesson is to ask yourself whether you’re on the offense or the defense.
+An email is an excellent example because your inbox is a to-do list to which anybody can add an action item.

 - Create sticky notes and set periods serially.
 Attach them on the wall or monitor screen, whatever you look at most.